edriclugard/edriclugard/cm9fefwlu00120al4a94r1tqz.md

 This approach not only enhances readability but also engages readers more effectively, turning the writing process into a seamless and enjoyable experience.

-## Use Visuals to Support Your Text.
+## Use Visuals to Support Your Text

 In technical writing, Visuals are versatile tools that help readers clearly understand complex concepts.